-Fig. 33: Loosen set screw
+Fig. 34: Loosen set screws

-- 1. Loosen the set screw of the switch contact (Fig. 33) using a hex screwdriver. - 2.
-Using a non-magnetic rod (e.g. test rod), move the float to the point on the measuring scale that displays the flow rate to be monitored.
-The top edge of the float is the read-off point. - 3.
-Slowly push the switch contact in the opposite direction of flow up to the stop.
+- 1. Loosen the set screws of the switch contact (Fig. 34/1) using a flat-bladed screwdriver - 2.
+Using a non-magnetic rod (e.g. test rod), move the float to the point on the measuring scale that corresponds to the flow rate to be monitored.
+The top edge of the float is the read-off point - 3.
+Slowly push the switch contact in the opposite direction of flow up to the stop

-Condition 1: The contact is closed
+Condition 1: The contact is now closed

-4. Slowly push the switch contact in the direction of flow until the contact opens.
+Slowly push the switch contact in the direction of flow until the contact opens

-Condition 2: The contact is open
+Condition 2: The contact is now open

-- Slowly push the switch contact in the direction of flow until the contact closes.
-Then keep pushing slowly in the direction of flow until the contact opens. - 6.
-Re-tighten the set screw of the switch contact (Fig. 33)using a hex screwdriver.
-When doing so, observe the correct tightening torque of the screw. - ♦ Chapter 11.1 "Tightening torque" on page 72 - The set switch point corresponds the switch-off point of the switch contact by decreasing flow.
+- Slowly push the switch contact in the direction of flow until the contact closes, then keep pushing slowly in the direction of flow until the contact opens - G. Tighten the set screws of the switch contact (Fig. 34/1) using a flat-bladed screwdriver.
+When doing so, observe the correct tightening torque of the screws. - ♥ Chapter 11.1 "Tightening torque of screws" on page 80 - The set switch point corresponds to the switch-off point of the switch contact by decreasing flow.